The Country Smokers Traveler is a portable pellet grill designed for on the go. Today, we take an in-depth look under the hood.

 A couple of notes about this particular grill that you’ll want to know before you start cooking on it.
 First, there are two latches on the front of the unit that tend to get a bit hot over a longer cook.
 They’re metal, and metal gets hot over time when you’re cooking, so make sure you have some hand protection on if you’re cooking anything longer term.

 Another point before you take this grill out into the wilderness and prepare to cook is that you’ll need a source of power to use the unit.
-The pellet auger, fan and digital display need power in order to function, so make sure you have a power inverter handy to plug into the car cigarette lighter port or have another source of power handy.
+The pellet auger, fan and digital display need power in order to function, so make sure you have a portable power station handy.

 A really cool feature on the Country Smokers Traveler is the pellet hopper itself.
 In just about any other pellet grill, the pellet reservoir won’t lock or latch, but this one does.
 This way, pellets don’t end up everywhere when driving from place to place.
 With this design, your pellets will stay in one place as you travel the grill from one place to another.

 With most traditional pellet grills, you’ll find an output vent in the form of a smokestack.
 There’s no smokestack on this unit as the exhaust vent is small slits in the metal on the back of the grill to let smoke and exhaust heat out.

 There are 10 presets on the digital controller for operating the unit.

 The smoke setting is designed to smoke at a low temperature on the bottom end of the options.
 On the top end there is a “high” setting, which will take the unit as hot as it can possibly go.
 We used this setting for a recipe and found that the grill held over 450 degrees consistently.
 The grill will get hot enough to sear without needing using the sear feature.